ipgur/tinder/README.md

 @Resource
 @Path("/")
 public class Example {
-  public Example() {
+  @Inject public Example(Javalin javalin) {
     // This is the binding of the resource, you can decide to do it in different manners
     // here we choose to go via constructor just for simplicity of the example.
     // ResourceExample is the generated class via APT, they are in the form of Resource<name>
-    ResourceExample.bind(this);
+    ResourceExample.bind(javalin, this);
   }
   @POST
   @Path("/echo/{v}")
   public String echo(String input, @PathParam("v") Integer v) {
     return input + v;
   }
-  // You can also use Spark Request/Response directly, they will be recognized and passed as is.
+  // You can also use javalin Context directly, they will be recognized and passed as is.
   @PUT
   @Path("/raw")
-  public String raw(Request req, Response resp) {
+  public String raw(Context ctx) {
     return "";
   }
 }